pymeasure/pymeasure/docs/tutorial/graphical.rst

 .. literalinclude:: gui_sequencer_example_sequence.txt

-This file can also be automatically loaded at the start of the program by adding the key-word argument :code:`sequence_file="filename.txt"` to the :code:`super(MainWindow, self).__init__` call, as was done in the example.
+This file can also be automatically loaded at the start of the program by adding the key-word argument :code:`sequence_file="filename.txt"` to the :code:`super().__init__` call, as was done in the example.

 Using the directory input
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 It is possible to add a directory input in order to choose where the experiment's result will be saved.
 This option is activated by passing a boolean key-word argument :code:`directory_input` during the :class:`~pymeasure.display.windows.ManagedWindow` init.
-The value of the directory can be retrieved using the property :code:`directory`.
+The value of the directory can be retrieved and set using the property :code:`directory`.
+A default directory can be defined by setting the :code:`directory` property in the MainWindow init.

 Only the MainWindow needs to be modified in order to use this option (modified lines are marked).

 .. code-block:: python
-   :emphasize-lines: 10,15,16
+   :emphasize-lines: 10,13,16,17

     class MainWindow(ManagedWindow):

         def __init__(self):
-            super(MainWindow, self).__init__(
+            super().__init__(
                 procedure_class=TestProcedure,
                 inputs=['iterations', 'delay', 'seed'],
                 displays=['iterations', 'delay', 'seed'],
                 x_axis='Iteration',
                 y_axis='Random Number',
-                directory_input=True,                                # Added line
+                directory_input=True,                                # Added line, enables directory widget
             )
             self.setWindowTitle('GUI Example')
+            self.directory = r'C:/Path/to/default/directory'         # Added line, sets default directory for GUI load

         def queue(self):
-            directory = self.directory
+            directory = self.directory                               # Added line
             filename = unique_filename(directory)                    # Modified line

             results = Results(procedure, filename)